-Focus on the clinical and research literature on behavioral and cognitive approaches to the treatment of mental health problems.
-Major theories and approaches in the behavioral, cognitive, and cognitive-behavioral traditions of psychological treatment will be examined, as well as the empirical support for such interventions.
+This course will review and synthesize the clinical and research literature on cognitive behavioral approaches to the treatment of mental health problems.
+Major theories and evidence-based support for cognitive behavioral treatment will be examined.
 Cultural factors and application of these interventions with diverse communities will be discussed and analyzed throughout the course.

 Focus on the clinical and research literature on marital, family, and group treatments of mental health problems.
 Major theories and approaches in the behavioral, cognitive, and congnitive-behavioral traditions of psychological treatment will be examined with emphasis on the empirical support for such interventions.
 Cultural factors and application of these interventions with diverse communities will be discussed and analyzed throughout the course.